VCU offers students, faculty and staff tobacco cessation programs at no cost. Benefits of becoming a non-smoker include:

 The Well offers coaches trained to facilitate smoking cessation.
-Students, faculty and staff will have the option of meeting with a quit coach on campus for 1-1 cessation assistance.
-For information, email email@example.com.
+Students have the option of meeting with a quit coach on campus for 1-1 cessation assistance.
+Click here to sign up for a health coaching appointment.

 Quit Now Virginia provides free information and coaching by telephone or online to residents who want to quit smoking or using tobacco.
 Call 1-800-QUIT-NOW (784-8669) for free and confidential phone support or visit www.QuitNow.net/Virginia

 Counseling is offered by trained Quit Coaches in combination with nicotine replacement therapy or medication prescribed by healthcare providers.
 This gives the patient the best chance of quitting successfully.